-(b) The Corporation charged FBC for natural gas sales, office rent, management services, and other labour.
+(a) The Corporation charged FBC for natural gas sales, office rent, management services and other labour.

-- (c) The Corporation charged FHI for office rent, management services, and other labour. - (d) The Corporation charged ACGS for management services and other labour.
+- (b) The Corporation charged FHI for office rent, management services and other labour. - (c) The Corporation charged FAES for management services and other labour. - (d) During the year ended December 31, 2023, the Corporation received dividend income from FHI relating to a \$4,700 million investment in preferred shares, as part of a TLUP.